 Relevant Degree Programs

-I am currently applying for SSHRC funding for a multi-year (2020–2025) research project on the morpho-phonology of Icelandic and its implications for formal-theoretical models of phonology and the morphology-phonology interface.
+I am preparing to apply for SSHRC funding for a multi-year (2021–2026) research project on the morpho-phonology of Icelandic and its implications for formal-theoretical models of phonology and the morphology-phonology interface.
 If funded, that project will provide Research Assistantship opportunities for several students.
 Prospective graduate students or postdocs with relevant interests or expertise are encouraged to contact me.

 Complete these steps before you reach out to a faculty member!